brandonwong985/fsharp/README.md

 val it : float = 0.0
 ```
 ## Part 2
-findMatches takes a string and a list of tuples as arguments.
-Each element of the list will be a tuple consisting of a string and an int. findMatches finds all the tuples for which the string matches the first argument and collect all of the corresponding integers, sorted in ascending order.
+<code>findMatches</code> takes a string and a list of tuples as arguments.
+Each element of the list will be a tuple consisting of a string and an int. <code>findMatches</code> finds all the tuples for which the string matches the first argument and collect all of the corresponding integers, sorted in ascending order.
 ```
 > findMatches "A" [("A",5); ("BB",6); ("AA",9); ("A",0)];;
 val it : int list = [0; 5]